 - flat rate shipping—you can offer flat rate shipping to domestic customers to encourage checkout completion.

 What is the difference between Shopify Shipping and calculated rates?

-If you're not eligible for Shopify Shipping, then you can offer your customers calculated rates at checkout using your personal credentials through USPS, Canada Post, UPS, or FedEx if you're on the Advanced Shopify plan or higher, or have the carrier calculated shipping feature on your account.
+If you're not eligible for Shopify Shipping, then you can offer your customers calculated rates at checkout using your personal credentials through USPS, Canada Post, UPS, or FedEx if your store is on the Advanced Shopify plan or higher, or have the carrier-calculated shipping feature on your store.

 Why does my shipping label download to my computer when I click Print label?